Epidemic spreading on complex networks as front propagation into an unstable state: Introduction

-Brockmann and Helbing \cite{brockmann13} studied (\ref{eq:main}) with the goal of identifying the role of geographically nonlocal transportation routes in the global spread of epidemics.
-Focusing on airline transportation networks, their influential idea was to consider the epidemic process as a front propagation with respect to some {\em effective distance} that can be derived from the connectivity matrix $\mathrm{P}$.
-They then predict the arrival time of the disease at a city as the ratio $T_a=\frac{D_{\mathrm{eff}}(\mathrm{P})}{v_{\mathrm{eff}(\alpha,\beta,\kappa)}}$ so that arrival times are linearly related to the effective distance.
+Brockmann and Helbing \cite{brockmann13} studied (\ref{eq:main}) with the goal of identifying the role of geographically non-local transportation routes in the global spread of epidemics.
+Focusing on airline transportation networks, their influential idea was to consider the epidemic process as a front propagation with respect to some {\em effective distance}, $D_{\mathrm{eff}}(\mathrm{P})$, that can be derived from the connectivity matrix $\mathrm{P}$.
+They then predict the arrival time of the disease at a city as the ratio $T_a=\frac{D_{\mathrm{eff}}(\mathrm{P})}{v_{\mathrm{eff}(\alpha,\beta,\kappa)}}$\footnote{$D_{\mathrm{eff}}(\mathrm{P})$ as defined in \cite{brockmann13} is defined by first computing an effective distances between connected nodes defined as $1-\log(\mathrm{P}_{mn})$.
+Then, for any two notes that are not connecting the effective distance is defined as the minimal sum of effective distances along all paths connecting the two nodes.} so that arrival times are linearly related to the effective distance.
 Here $v_{\mathrm{eff}}(\alpha,\beta,\gamma,\kappa)$ is the effective velocity which is assumed to be a function of the dynamical parameters in the model and $\kappa$, an invasion threshold.
 Key to this idea is the fact that the effective distance depends only on the structure of $\mathrm{P}$.
 As such, the distance prediction is agnostic in regards to the particular disease model considered.
-Estimates for the coefficients in $\mathrm{P}$ are obtained and comparisons with data of observed arrival times in historical epidemics are considered which reveal a general linear trend between arrival times and these effective distances.
+Estimates for the coefficients in the real world $\mathrm{P}$ are obtained in \cite{brockmann13} and comparisons with data of observed arrival times in historical epidemics are considered which reveal a general linear trend between arrival times and these effective distances.
 One drawback of the effective distance computed in \cite{brockmann13} is that it assumes there is a single dominant pathway of infection between the origin city and any other city in the graph.
 Modifications of this effective distance to account for multiple pathways of infection are presented in \cite{iannelli17}.
 In addition to \cite{brockmann13}, a number of other authors have considered the dynamics of global disease spread through the lens of front propagation; see for example \cite{belik11,besse21,chen18,gautreau07,gautreau08,hindes13,hoffman19,hufnagel04}.